elastic/elasticsearch-net-example/README.md

 > **NOTE:** We did `.First()` to read only a single file.
 This is to save us time by not indexing everything, since we will be refining our indexing code later.

-The `Index()` method accepts two parameters:
+The `IndexDocument()` method accepts a single parameter, the document to index.
+There's also `Index()` method that accepts two parameters,

 1. The document to index.
 2. An optional lambda expression which enables us to further define the index request (more on that later).

-`Index()` returns an `IIndexResponse` (assigned to `result`) that holds all of the relevant response information returned by Elasticsearch.
-All response types in NEST including `IIndexResponse` implement `IResponse`, and `IResponse` contains a boolean `IsValid` property.
+`IndexDocument()` and `Index()` return an `IndexResponse` (assigned to `result`) that holds all of the relevant response information returned by Elasticsearch.
+All response types in NEST including `IndexResponse` implement `IResponse`, and `IResponse` contains a boolean `IsValid` property.
 This property tells us whether or not the request was considered valid for the target endpoint.

 `IResponse` also contains an `ApiCall` property which holds all of the details about the request such as: